-Shareholder communications was increased due to active presence during an investors' conference in January of 2020, entailing printing of promotional materials.
-While related travel expenses were lower the overall figure was still higher than during the same period in 2019.
+Shareholder communications increased due to active presence during an investors' conference in January of 2020, entailing printing of promotional materials.
+In addition, with the new Kliyul and Redton projects, more information was issued in press releases, updates to website, etc..